 The first edition, which was funded via Kickstarter in 2018, has sold out and work on the 2nd edition is in-progress.

 The structure of את: a Netivot Wisdom Oracle is organized around three “suits,” for lack of a better term: Vessels, Offerings, Allies.
-And in the 2nd edition, we’ll add a 4th suit — Gifts.
+And in the 2nd edition, 4th suit, Gifts, will be added to the deck.

-- Allies: animals, plants, places, objects — anything that provides us with support through a pathway of the Divine.
+- Allies: Animals, plants, places — anything that provides us with support through a pathway of the Divine.

-- Gifts: (New in 2nd edition) This suit brings the corresponding soul-traits from Kesharim K’doshim mussar into the deck as gifts from the Divine to help us on our paths to embodying the Divine. (not pictured, as work is in progress)
+- Gifts: (New in 2nd edition) This suit brings the corresponding soul-traits from Kesharim K’doshim mussar into the deck as gifts from the Divine to help us on our paths. (not pictured, as work is in progress)